 Criteria and Guidelines

 FEAST is not an open funding pot like the Arts Council’s “National Lottery Project Grants” programme.
-Its specific purpose is to generate arts and cultural activity in towns, villages and parishes across Cornwall in a way that is highly visible to the public and the people whose decisions will affect future funding for the arts.
+Its specific purpose is to generate arts and cultural activity in towns, villages and parishes across Cornwall and Isles of Scilly in a way that is highly visible to the public and the people whose decisions will affect future funding for the arts.
 Its focus is on community benefit rather than artist development.
-Before making an application, apply this thought to your project – try not to focus on what FEAST can do for you as an artist, but rather on what you and FEAST can do for Cornwall.
+Before making an application, apply this thought to your project – try not to focus on what FEAST can do for you as an artist, but rather on what you and FEAST can do for Cornwall and Isles of Scilly.
 This should steer you to the kinds of project that will be successful.

 All projects will need to meet some of the following FEAST Core Criteria

-- Quality and the ability to excite.
-We are looking only for work of a high professional standard that is fresh and inspiring
+We are looking only for work of a high professional standard that is fresh and inspiring.

 We expect projects to meet some of the following Additional Criteria:

 5. Distribute excellent cultural activity across the dispersed settlements of Cornwall and Isles of Scilly

 Some projects will be multi-site and take place in several locations dispersed across Cornwall and Isles of Scilly, or offer a cost-effective way of effectively creating arts opportunities in our more rural villages and settlements